 There is a statue of Cy Young where the mound was.

-This granite marker indicates where home plate was an includes the names of all the starting players.
+This granite marker indicates where home plate was and includes the names of all the starting players.

-When the AL debuted in 1901 the Boston team decided they could draw fans away from the Braves by charging half as much for tickets.
+When the AL debuted in 1901 the Boston team decided they could draw fans away from the National League Boston Braves by charging half as much for tickets.
 It worked.
 In 1900, the last year of NL-only baseball in Boston, the Braves drew 2,767 fans.
-In 1901 the Braves attendance dropped to 2,093 and the Red Sox debuted by drawing 4,195 fans.
+In the AL inaugural year of 1901 the Braves attendance dropped to 2,093 and the Red Sox drew 4,195 fans.

-The rival Boston Braves played at the South End Grounds right across the railroad tracks for the entire 11-year period until the Sox moved to Fenway in 1912.
+The rival Boston Braves played at the South End Grounds right across the railroad tracks for the first 11 years until the Sox moved to the brand new Fenway Park in 1912.
 My grandfather told me about this.
 I remember watching the All-Star game with him in the 50’s and he told me he was rooting for the National League.
 I couldn’t understand that, because we were an American League city.
 We were Red Sox fans.
 Years later I figured it out.
-He was born in 1881 and grew up rooting for the Boston Braves (or the Boston Beaneaters when he was a kid) because the Red Sox didn’t even show up until he was 20 years old.
+He was born in 1881 and grew up rooting for the Boston Braves (or the Boston Beaneaters as they were known when he was a kid) because the Red Sox didn’t even show up until he was 20 years old.
 By the time the Braves blew town he was already a grandfather three times over.
 But toward the end he switched his allegiance to the Sox.